Hans U. Zettler

 J. Michael Creagor, Vice President, Research & Technology Center & Facilities Operations, directs the construction, modification, operation, and maintenance of HTRI test units at the RTC and oversees facilities operations at our corporate complex.
 Creagor was hired just as we were closing down our technical facilities in California and bringing our first Texas-based facility on-line.
 He directed the closing of the California technical facilities and the move of the remaining rigs to Texas, where he since has managed the technical test/research operations.
 Creagor served as the general contractor during construction of the new facility, the Research & Technology Center, HTRI’s first wholly owned technical facilities.
 He is responsible for our regulatory compliance and safety, ensuring that we observe all applicable environmental laws and regulations.
 Creagor has over 35 years of experience in plant operation, construction, project supervision, and related maintenance skills.

-Thomas G. Lestina, Vice President, Engineering, has more than 30 years of engineering project management experience.
-He directs HTRI's contract and consulting services, as well as oversees technical support and training services.
+Thomas G. Lestina, Senior Vice President, Engineering, has more than 30 years of engineering project management experience.
+He directs HTRI's contract and consulting services, as well as oversees research and technical support.
 Lestina also assists in developing and customizing training and teaches courses.
 He earned a BS in Mechanical Engineering from Union College, Schenectady, New York, USA, and an MS in Mechanical Engineering from Rensselaer Polytechnic Institute, Troy, NY.
 Prior to joining HTRI, he worked as a Lead Engineer for MPR Associates, Inc., Alexandria, Virginia, USA.
 Besides being a member of ASME, he serves on the technical committee for the ASME Performance Test Code 12.5, Single Phase Heat Exchangers.
 He is a licensed Professional Engineer (PE) in Texas.